franleplant/nosleepjavascript-blog/content/blog/thinking-startup/index.md

 I will be doing the [Startup school][15] free program they provide and I would probably recommend my potential co-founders to also take it.

+I am also reading [Zero to One by Peter Thiel][28] which so far has been a really good book.

 ## Closing

 It is scary as hell to be in front of this massive uncertainty wall, I still